-Students observe at least ten births and describe knowledge or skills acquired in observed birth experiences with knowledge acquired in their first year of study, specifically the Midwives Model of Care.
-Students evaluate the learning gained from observed birth experiences.
-Note: Please do not enroll unless you anticipate completing your 10 observed births before the end of term.
+Students submit logs of the (at least)10 births they have observed.
+They also describe knowledge and skills acquired in observed birth experiences and integrate this with information acquired in their first year of didactic study.
+After evaluating their previous birth experience, students will be put into one of two tracks to tailor their classwork to their unique situation and provide support for ongoing critical review of clinical experiences.

+Note: Please only enroll in CLCN 1010 if you anticipate completing ALL your 10 observed births before the end of the enrolled term.
 Learning Objectives: